-- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] The Board notes an executed Agent Authorization Form present in the file. - [3] All disclosure materials were received in a timely fashion, as mandated by the Act. - [4] There were no preliminary issues raised by either party. - [5] Upon request, the Board agreed to carry forward the Capitalization Rate (cap rate) arguments and evidence presented by both parties from "lead file" #76676, common to the subject complaint heard by the Board that same day. - [6] Upon request, the Board also agreed to carry forward the "flood effects" arguments and evidence presented by both parties from "lead file" #76617, common to the subject complaint heard by the Board that same week.
+- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] The Board notes an executed Agent Authorization Form present in the file. - [3] All disclosure materials were received in a timely fashion. - [4] No preliminary issues were raised by either party. - [5] Upon request, the Board agreed to carry forward the Capitalization Rate (cap rate) evidence and arguments presented by both parties from "lead file" #76676, heard by this Board that same week. - [6] Upon request, the Board also agreed to carry forward the "flood effects" arguments and evidence presented by both parties from "lead file" #76617, heard by the Board that same week.